Every season a number of quizzes are sent to our officials to help them improve their understanding of the rules and procedures.

 - Also, if the coach decides not to designate a goalie for the game, what should you advise he tell his players about what they can and can’t do in their own goalie crease?

-- As a linesman, what do you need to keep in mind when considering whether to call an icing, or not, on the team without a goalie?
+- As a linesperson, what do you need to keep in mind when considering whether to call an icing, or not, on the team without a goalie?

 - The players aren't allowed to cover the puck in the crease.
-A penalty shot will be called.
+If they do, a penalty shot will be called.

 - Unlike a goalie, a player is obliged to play the puck, if possible.
 Also, remember that if they are playing short-handed there will be 5 players on the ice.